subnetter/subnet-docs/docs/intro/intro.md

 A lack of a digital communications platform which deeply integrates nano-transactions on a global scale using a fair un-game-able money.
 :::

-This problem is what holds crypto currencies back from achieving their full revolutionary potential for being a global means of payment without borders or interests of nation states, national banks and multinational corporations.
+This problem is what holds cryptocurrencies back from achieving their full revolutionary potential for being a global means of payment without borders or interests of nation states, national banks and multinational corporations.

 :::info #3
 Major platform risk of social media